 The Olathe Health cancer care team has expertise in the treatment of all types of cancer and blood disorders.
 When it comes to developing plans for the diagnosis, treatment and ongoing emotional support of our oncology patients and their families, we believe in working as a team.
 This multidisciplinary approach—combining the opinions of expert doctors in medicine, surgery, medical and radiation oncology and reconstructive surgery—is vital to the management of your cancer treatment.
 We put our hearts into your treatment, as well as our expertise and technology.

-Olathe Health will open its comprehensive, state-of-the-art Cancer Center in early 2018 on the Olathe Medical Center campus.
-The center will integrate most outpatient cancer services into one location, enabling the many physicians and staff members who diagnose and treat cancer to collaborate as a team, helping patients and families battle the disease.
-Its location will allow patients, and their families, in our service area who are facing a cancer diagnosis to continue their care close to home.
-Our new Cancer Center will include some of the following areas:
+Our state-of-the-art Cancer Center is located on the Olathe Medical Center campus.
+The center integrates most outpatient cancer services into one location, enabling the many physicians and staff members who diagnose and treat cancer to collaborate as a team, helping patients and families battle the disease.
+Our Cancer Center includes the following areas:

 Radiation Therapy Suite